Maine

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Maine ranks #46 overall for its friendliness towards faith-based nonprofit organizations, making it one of the worst states in which to operate a faith-based nonprofit.
-Maine has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status.
+Out of 51 U.S. jurisdictions, Maine ranks #34 overall for its friendliness towards faith-based nonprofit organizations.
+Maine has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status.
 Additionally, Maine has a broad exemption to charitable solicitation registration requirements for religious organizations and no audit requirements.
-Maine, however, has several policies that are burdensome to faith-based nonprofits operating in the state, such as laws regarding public accommodations that include no meaningful religious exemptions and no RFRA.
+Maine, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as nondiscrimination laws regarding public accommodations that include no meaningful religious exemptions and a lack of a RFRA.

 Religious Freedom:

-The Maine Constitution has been interpreted by the Maine Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment.
+The Maine Constitution has been interpreted by the Maine Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment (as currently interpreted by the US Supreme Court).

 Maine has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.